lawwantsin/webpack-course/data/post.md

 ---
-title: The Journey Begins
+title: Our first Post
 author: Link
 ---

 # Long Ago in the Kingdom of Hyrule

 Our Hero wakes up.
+He is alone.
+He must find his sword.